 CBAs, or Collective Bargaining Agreements, between trade unions and employers’ associations are common in all sectors.
 National CBAs are only binding on a company if the company is a member of the relevant employers’ association.
 If a company is not a member, it does not have to apply the rules agreed to via CBA.
 However, the agreement applies if reference is made to it in the employment contract or the employer adopts its terms.

-When negotiating terms of an employment contract and offer letter with an employee in Italy, it may be useful to keep the following in mind:
+When negotiating terms of an employment contract with an employee in Italy, it may be useful to keep the following in mind: